Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Block Gauss Quadratures via the Block Lanczos Algorithm

 Using the Lanczos decomposition, $\blF(s)$ can be approximated as \be \blF(s)\approx \blF_m(s)= E_1^T\phi(T_m,s)E_1. \ee This approximation is known as a block Gauss quadrature rule.
 In the following, we show that $\blF_m$ is monotonically increasing with $m$, i.e. $\blF_m< \blF_{m+1}<\blF(s)$ and thereby converges monotonically.
-Analogous results for the non-block case (i.e., $p=1$) for a larger class of functions were obtained in \cite{Druskin2008,lot2008, Frommer2009}.
+Analogous results for the non-block case (i.e., $p=1$) for a larger class of functions were obtained in \cite{Druskin2008,lot2008,Frommer2009}.
 We also introduce a computable upper-bound matrix $\blTF_m$ that monotonically decays as iterations increase, that is $\blTF_m>\blTF_{m+1}>\blF>\blF_m$.
-These two-sided bounds will then provide an error measure and an extrapolation formula.
+These two-sided bounds will then provide an error measure and allows us to reduce the approximation error using an averaging formula.
 The quantity $\blTF_m$ may be interpreted as an extension to $p>1$ of the approximation via a Gauss-Radau quadrature rule introduced in \cite{lot2008}.

 \begin{remark} { The simple Lanczos algorithm using only three-term recursions without re-orthogonalization is known to be unstable due to computer round-offs.
 The instability is manifested by the loss of orthogonality of the Lanczos vectors and the appearance of spurious copies of the Lanczos eigenvalues.
 However, this instability only dampens the spectral adaptation of the approximation of actions of regular enough matrix functions and does not affect the converged approximation \cite{Greenbaum1989,druskin1995krylov,druskin1998using}.
-Likewise, even though the spectral nodes and weights of the Gaussian quadratures computed via the simple Lanczos algorithm can be affected by round-off, the converged quadrature rule is not \cite{Knizhnerman1996TheSL}.
-Moreover, compared to the actions of matrix functions the quadrature convergence is less affected by the loss orthogonality of Lanczos vectors, because these vectors are not explicitly used in the computation of the Gaussian quadratures.
-We assume that the same reasoning applies to the block extensions as well to the Gauss-Radau quadrature, which we observe in our numerical experiments.}
+Likewise, even though the spectral nodes and weights of the Gaussian quadratures computed via the simple Lanczos algorithm can be affected by round-off, the converged quadrature rule is not \cite{Knizhnerman1996TheSL,Golub1994}.
+Moreover, compared to the actions of matrix functions, the quadrature convergence is less affected by the loss of orthogonality of Lanczos vectors, because these vectors are not explicitly used in the computation of the Gaussian quadratures.
+We assume that the same reasoning applies to the block extensions as well to the Gauss-Radau quadrature, which we observe in our numerical experiments.
+Specifically, we assume that $T_m$ obtained from three-term block recursions is s.p.d. and (thereby) that its block Cholesky factorization exists. }

 \end{remark}